 I started my career 25 years ago as a database developer, then studied electronics.
 I’ve worked as a hardware and firmware technologist in oceanographic R&D. For the last ten years, I’ve been teaching electronics at a community college as well as continuing to work in industry.

-I did most of this in Nova Scotia, Canada – never-surrendered territory of the Mi’kmaq today and since time immemorial.
+I did most of this in Nova Scotia, Canada – never-surrendered territory of the Mi’kmaq, today and since time immemorial.
 That’s where I went to university for computer science, and left after a year and a half.
-I had a full scholarship and grades that made the dean’s list; I also had green hair and combat boots.
+I had a full scholarship and a spot on the dean’s list; I also had green hair and combat boots.

 Individual Allies Don’t Fix Systems

 I was so intensely isolated as the only visibly queer, gender non-conforming, person who got read female in my classes, that eventually it wasn’t worth it to be miserable every day.
 But I learned some important things.
 Not how to code – I’d been doing that since I was in elementary school.
 I learned that people who are willing to support you, even when it causes some unpleasantness for them, can brighten your day.
-Like the series of straight male profs who made a point of giving me support, intellectual challenge, and constructive feedback.
+Like the series of straight male profs who made a point of giving me support, intellectual challenge, and constructive feedback and got complaints from the men in my classes.

 I also learned that kind individuals were simply not enough.
-This kid, and surely lots of others, got ground down by a profoundly heteronormative institution.
+This kid, and surely lots of others, got ground down by the ways that everything from economics class to club socials relentlessly emphasized that everyone wants to watch football, get married, and get rich.
 After 18 months of dreading getting out of bed in the morning, I dropped out.

 But it was the late 90s and the .com boom; jobs were plentiful.
 If you went to a job interview and wrote some decent code, you could get a decent offer, even without a diploma.
 I started working in software development.
 After a few years, I went back to school to study electronics.
 After that, I got that job doing electronic design for an oceanographic R&D institute.

 Once again, some principled men who believed in me taught me how to submit a strong job application, and made sure I got good training once I was in, even when others looked down on them for “wasting” their time on me.
-And still I was isolated.
+And still, when others at the lunch table were trading stories about first dates or heartbreak, somehow the conversation ended quickly if I joined in; yet somehow I couldn’t escape the straight people who insisted, one-on-one, on grilling me about how the gay agenda was ruining their church.
+The microaggressions weren’t as bad as the sheer isolation.
 I allowed myself 10 min per day as a crying break.
 Since there wasn’t a single other person in that wing of the building who used the women’s washroom, I at least had a bit of privacy.

 For a long time, I thought that if there was only more diversity training, more awareness, then I wouldn’t be exhausted all the time.